chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

   break;
 ```

 In the default case of the switch block, we'll scan for numbers and symbols.
-If the current character matches a digit, we'll advance till we get to the end of the number, parse the number as a JavaScript float, and add the token to the list.
+If the current character is a digit, we'll advance till the end of the number, parse it as a JavaScript float, and add the token to the list.

 ```js
 default: